 A painful flat foot will often involve a muscle called tibialis posterior.
 This can be called several names including posterior tibial tendon dysfunction (PTTD) and it can be the result of a sudden change in activity levels, or it could be a gradual increase in discomfort due to increased demand on the muscle.
 The main purpose of this muscle is to help stabilise the arch of the foot and, more often than not, it happens because the muscle/tendon is not strong enough to cope with the demand that is being placed on it.
 The picture below shows the area where the muscle sits on the inside of the leg (shown by the red dotted line) while the tendon is shown by the purple line.
 Its main insertion point is being pointed out, however it has multiple insertions so the pain may spread around the arch of the foot.

 You might notice some swelling or pain around the inside of your ankle bone and into the arch of your foot.
 A reasonably reliable way of telling if this muscle is involved, is to try multiple heel raises on the unaffected leg – and then seeing if you can do the same on the affected leg without any discomfort.
-An observational study in 2017 set out some values to guide you and the results of this are below.
-Please remember though that this is just a guide but can be really useful to gauge your ability.
+An observational study by Herbert – Losier et al in 2017 studied over 500 healthy active people and found the following norms for male and female groups.
+Please remember though that this is just a guide but it is really useful for you to gauge your ability.

 What causes a painful flat foot?